Getting Started

 padctl config list # show XDG config search paths

-padctl config init [--device] [--preset] # interactive mapping creator
+padctl config init [--device <name>] # interactive mapping creator; templates: default, fps, racing, fighting

 padctl config edit [name] # open mapping in $VISUAL/$EDITOR

-padctl config test [--config] [--mapping] # live input preview
+padctl config test [--config] [--mapping] # live input preview; prints decoded named events by default, --raw restores hex dump

 padctl dump enable|disable # toggle diagnostic logging (persists)